jnun/5daydocs/work/tasks/backlog/38-setup-script-copy-bitbucket-files.md

-# Setup Script Copy Bitbucket Configuration Files
+# Task 38: Setup Script Copy Bitbucket Configuration Files

 ## Problem
 The setup.sh script currently skips all automation setup when "Bitbucket with Jira" is selected, only showing a message about skipping GitHub Actions.
 It should copy Bitbucket-specific configuration files.